Crisoal/mama-mind-/README.md

 - **Cultural Sensitivity**: Incorporates culturally relevant dishes (e.g., Fijian, Indian) based on user preferences.
 - **Twilio Integration**: Ensures messages stay within the 1600-character limit for reliable WhatsApp delivery.

-### Partially Implemented Features
-- **Daily Tips & Nudges**: Basic tip generation is included (e.g., "Iron prevents pregnancy anemia - ACOG"), but automated daily scheduling and behavioral nudges (e.g., reminders for iron-rich meals) are not fully implemented due to time constraints.
-- **Share Meal Plan**: A prompt to share the meal plan is included, but the functionality to generate a forward-friendly text or PDF for sharing with partners or caregivers is not complete.

 ## User Flow
 MamáMind operates as a conversational WhatsApp chatbot with a structured flow: